 To exercise these rights, please contact the ZVV-Contact customer service team by sending an email to firstname.lastname@example.org or a letter to ZVV-Contact, PO Box, 8040 Zurich.
 You must prove your identity when you submit a request of this kind.
 When getting in touch via email, please take care not to communicate any confidential information.
 Your enquiry will be forwarded to the ZVV legal service if necessary and processed as quickly as possible.

-If you have any access or erasure requests concerning your data within the central customer database operated by SBB, you can also send these to email@example.com.
+If you have any access or erasure requests concerning your data within the central sale platform operated by SBB, you can also send these to email@example.com.
 Please take care not to send any confidential information by email.
 You can also obtain verbal information from a staffed sales counter by showing an official form of identification.

 If you have any access requests concerning your data within the national register of passengers caught travelling without a valid ticket, you can also send these to firstname.lastname@example.org.
 Via this channel, you can obtain information about all the incidents stored about you, including any outside of the ZVV network.